 “Definitely keep this program going!
 An amazing experience with much educational value.”

 Petrophysics is the study of the physical (and chemical) properties of rocks and their interactions with fluids, and integrates downhole in situ data from logs with core and seismic data.
 This has significant applications in the hydrocarbon industry in terms of both exploration for, and production of, oil and gas.
 It is also an important component of the International Ocean Discovery Program (IODP) in helping to answer the many and varied questions posed by scientific ocean research drilling expeditions around the world.
-The 3rd Petrophysics Summer School will bring together experts from both academia and industry to provide training in the theory and practice of petrophysics and, notably its applications across both IODP and industry.
+The Petrophysics Summer School brings together experts from both academia and industry to provide training in the theory and practice of petrophysics and, notably its applications across both IODP and industry.
 There are few opportunities for training in petrophysics, especially for non-industry researchers, and with significant skills shortages in the hydrocarbon sector, the workshop hopes to attract a variety of participants including those who might not normally engage with the IODP community.
-In addition, the summer school will strengthen links between IODP and industry, increase the visibility of IODP, provide essential training to the next generation of petrophysicists and, importantly, enable future expedition participants to best utilise these data in their investigations of the subseafloor.
+In addition, the summer school strengthens links between IODP and industry, increases the visibility of IODP, provides essential training to the next generation of petrophysicists and, importantly, enables future expedition participants to best utilise these data in their investigations of the subseafloor.

 Scholarships & Funding

-US affiliated students and researchers may apply to USSSP for partial travel support, with a limited number of travel grants available.
-The USSSP call for applications for these travel grants is now closed.
-For further information visit the USSSP site.
+Historically US affiliated students and researchers have been able to apply to USSSP for partial travel support, with a limited number of travel grants available.

-Annually ECORD provide a number of scholarships for early career researchers to support their attendance at summer schools sponsored by ECORD.
+Annually ECORD provide a number of scholarships for early career researchers and graduate students to support their attendance at summer schools sponsored by ECORD.
 More information about eligibility and how to apply for these scholarships is available on the ECORD website.